 Professional Budgets v.
 Personal Budgets

-Of course, you may need cloud storage (with some services offering up to 1Tb of storage).
-Computers for professionals range between £500 and £2,000 on average.
+Of course, you may need also cloud memory storage (with some services offering up to 1Tb of storage).

 If you are new to computers, you might want to consider taking computer courses so you have a better idea of how you are going to use your computer - that way you will know what you need when buying your computer.